Summary

 Confidentiality

-are at the heart of every Infosec practitioner's role.
-Without maintaining a balance between them, we cannot ensure the safety and security of our enterprises.
-We keep this balance by ensuring we audit and account (Accounting) for each file, object, and host in our environment; by validating users have correct permissions (Authorization) to view and utilize those items; and ensuring that each user's identity is validated (Authentication) before granting them access to any enterprise resources.
-Most breaches can be tied back to losing one of those three tenets.
-This module will focus on attacking and bypassing the tenet of Authentication
+are at the core of every infosec practitioner's responsibilities.
+Without maintaining a balance among them, we cannot ensure the security of our enterprises.
+This balance is preserved by auditing and accounting for each file, object, and host in the environment; by validating that users have appropriate permissions (authorization) to access those resources; and by verifying each user's identity (authentication) before granting access.
+Most breaches can be traced back to the breakdown of one of these three principles.
+This module focuses on attacking and bypassing the tenet of authentication

-by compromising user passwords in many different operating systems, applications, and encryption types.
-Let's take a second to discuss authentication and its components in a bit more detail before diving into the exciting part, attacking passwords
+by compromising user passwords across various operating systems, applications, and encryption methods.
+Before diving into the exciting part, attacking passwords

 Authentication

-Authentication, at its core, is the validation of your identity by presenting a combination of three main factors to a validation mechanism.
-They are;
+Authentication, at its core, is the validation of your identity by presenting a combination of four factors to a validation mechanism.
+They are:

-- Something you have (an ID Card, security key, or other MFA tools).
+: an ID Card, security key, or other MFA tools -

-- Something you are (your physical self, username, email address, or other identifiers.)
+: your physical self, username, email address, or other identifiers -

 Another simple example of this is access to our email address.
 The proof of information, in this case, would be the knowledge of the email address itself and the associated password.
 For example, a cell phone with 2FA